c-sanders/Quaternion/README.md

 * #### Imaginary numbers and their relationship to real numbers.

-We can think of the real number line as actually being part of a bigger entity - the complex number space.
-But how is this so, and how does it come about?
-To try and help illustrate what we mean by this, consider the following figure.
+We can think of the real number line as actually being a part or a component of a bigger entity - the complex number space.
+But why is this so, and how does it come about?
+To help try and illustrate what we mean by this, consider the following figure.

 ![Depiction of the real number line.](./images/real_number_line.png)